 Being an outdoorsman comes with great responsibility.
 Not only to the game we pursue or the ground we walk on but also to those around us walking on that very same ground – on our public land.

 As an outdoorsman, it’s easy to get caught up in your own hunt.
-We spend hours, days, weeks, months and sometimes years preparing to be successful.
+We spend hours, days, weeks, months, and sometimes years preparing to be successful.
 Therefore, when that hunt is interrupted by someone else, it’s easy to be disgruntled and act impulsively.
-I have seen this first hand on public land, either from the group I’m with, or another group we encounter in the woods or on the road.
+I have seen this firsthand on public land, either from the group I’m with, or others we encounter in the woods or on the road.
 It’s frustrating to watch.

 I have seen the bad.
-I have seen the people who become territorial and question your right to public land or an area frequented by “regulars.”
+I have seen people become territorial and question your right to public land or an area frequented by “regulars.”
 I have seen and heard the frustration in the voice of a disgruntled hunter while they tried to convince me that I don’t belong in that area and have no business being in their space.
-I have been annoyed and walked away to avoid conflict and keep my distance.
+I have been annoyed and walked away to keep my distance and avoid conflict.

 I don’t intend to make it seem as though most people are rude and unsportsmanlike outdoorsmen.
 In fact, I notice the opposite in most cases.
 Regardless, I believe it is important to remind others as often as possible that unity within a community of outdoorsmen is key to the survival of our traditions.
 After all, in order to preserve our ways of life, we need people to have our backs.

 Giving respect, getting respect, and sharing resources are not just being sportsmanlike…it is a duty we need in order to uphold ethical and moral standards on public land.

 This post may contain affiliate links.
 Miss Pursuit may earn a small commission for our endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps support our work in bringing you real information about hunting and the outdoors.